 - the ability to present a reasoned case in English

-- the feasibility of successfully completing the project in the time frame available for the course (a maximum of four years)
+- the feasibility of successfully completing the project in the time frame available for the course (a maximum of three years full-time equivalent study)

 - commitment to the subject, beyond the requirements of the degree course

 - reasoning ability

 - the suitability of the research topic for part-time study (in applications for the part-time MSc by Research programme).

 It is usual for your ideas to subsequently change in some ways as you investigate the evidence and develop your project.
 You should nevertheless make the best effort you can to demonstrate the extent of your research question, sources and method at this point in the application process.